zorchenhimer/go-nes/README.md

 convert is provided with the `--input` option.
 Metadata is written to `text.i` and CHR data to `output.chr`.
 The metadata consists of a data length (one byte) followed by that number tile IDs.

+## usage

+Create an image showing the usage of a ROM.

+    $ usage input.nes output.png

+The output image is made up of columns of data.
+Each column represents 16k and is 16 bytes wide.
+Each pixel in the image is a single bit in the ROM.
+Only the PRG data is used to construct the image.